Reincarnation is a central concept in Hinduism. It involves the maturing of the soul over hundreds or even thousands of lifetimes.

 Hindus believe no matter how insignificant, every thought, feeling, and action projects outward from the self and then returns with an equally positive or negative impact.
 To advance, the person must resolve negative karma from previous lives while working to create positive karma in the current life.

 According to the beliefs of Hindu reincarnation, the term atman refers to the spiritual essence of a human being.
 The atman is the true self and connects the human to the cosmos, or Supreme Being.
 The personality as you know it is an illusion, and only through the realization of your atman can you end the cycle of reincarnation and reconnect with the Supreme Being.

 Four Goals of Life

 The four goals of life, or purusharthas, are an important part of Hindu reincarnation.
-Pursuing these four goals results in life experience, suffering and knowledge.
-It is only by achieving each of these goals that you can truly understand your need for liberation.
+Pursuing these four goals results in life experience, suffering, and knowledge.
+It is only by achieving each of these goals you can truly understand your need for liberation.